 Located on the Lincolnshire coast, Skegness is one of England’s oldest and most popular seaside resorts.

-With a fantastic sandy beach that has been awarded Blue Flag status (for cleanliness of its beach and purity of its sea-water), the fun and excitement of the promenade, and the beauty and tranquility of the Gibraltar Point Nature Reserve, Skegness has something to suit all tastes.
+With a fantastic sandy beach that has been awarded Blue Flag status (for cleanliness of its beach and purity of its sea-water), the fun and excitement of the promenade and the beauty and tranquillity of the Gibraltar Point Nature Reserve, Skegness has something to suit all tastes.

 A great family-orientated theme park right on the Lincolnshire coast, the Skegness Pleasure Beach has something for everyone.

-Stretching from the Clock Tower Esplande to the Pier and running parallel to the beach, this amusement park features rides, refreshments, games and arcades.
+Stretching from the Clock Tower Esplanade to the Pier and running parallel to the beach, this amusement park features rides, refreshments, games and arcades.

 Not only does the Seal Sanctuary house adorable seals for you to visit, they also do amazing work caring and rehabilitating injured or lost seals.

 Visitors can watch the seals being fed, visit the aquarium, walk around the tropical butterfly house and spend some time in pet’s corner, getting to know the rabbits, chickens and goats!

 Open daily 11am – 6.30pm (last admission 5.30pm).

 The perfect mix of family entertainment, with activities for older children and teenagers, as well as the little ones.

 There are arcades and Captain Kids soft play for smaller children, while the older ones can enjoy bowling and laser quest!